This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your blood vessels.
 An MRI may show if there is any damage to your blood vessels.
 You may be given dye to help the pictures show up better.
-Tell caregivers if you are allergic to iodine or shellfish.
+Tell healthcare providers if you are allergic to iodine or shellfish.
 You may also be allergic to the dye.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you have any metal in or on your body.

 - Bone scan: This is a test to look at your bones.
 You are given a small amount of dye in an IV.
 Pictures are taken of your bones to see if there is any damage from frostbite.